inadarei/draft-prefer-transclude/draft.md

 Vary: Prefer,Accept,Accept-Encoding
 ~~~

-As you can see from the example, the transclude preference expects the value
+As can be seen from the example, the transclude preference expects the value
 to be enclosed in double quotes, if there are multiple link relation types
 provided.
 Further, standard link relations SHOULD be indicated by name while
 custom link relation types SHOULD be indicated with a unique URI representing